Maham-j/Damien-Hirst-Painting-GUI/README.md

 # 🎨 Damien Hirst-Inspired Dot Painting 🖼️

-Welcome to the **Damien Hirst-Inspired Dot Painting**  Step into the captivating world of contemporary art as you create your own digital masterpiece inspired by Damien Hirst's iconic dot paintings.
+Welcome to the **Damien Hirst-Inspired Dot Painting**!
+Step into the captivating world of contemporary art as you create your own digital masterpiece inspired by Damien Hirst's iconic dot paintings.
 Embark on a journey of colors, patterns, and creativity!

 ## 🖼️ Introduction to the Artistry of Damien Hirst